yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

     Generated the kubeconfig file: /tmp/yugabyte-platform-universe-management.conf
     ```

-3. Use this generated `kubeconfig` file as the `kubeconfig` in the Yugabyte Platform Kubernetes provider configuration.
+3. Use this generated `kubeconfig` file as the `kubeconfig` in the YugabyteDB Anywhere Kubernetes provider configuration.

 ## Select the Kubernetes service

-In the Yugabyte Platform UI, navigate to **Configs > Cloud Provider Configuration > Managed Kubernetes Service** and select one of the Kubernetes service providers using the **Type** field, as per the following illustration:<br>
+In the YugabyteDB Anywhere UI, navigate to **Configs > Cloud Provider Configuration > Managed Kubernetes Service** and select one of the Kubernetes service providers using the **Type** field, as per the following illustration:<br>

 ![Kubernetes config](/images/ee/k8s-setup/k8s-configure-empty.png)